Amos47/2400/Chapter 1.md

 ## Pillar 1: Are we talking data, information or knowledge?

 ### What are data, information and knowledge?

-In the very beginning, at the murky beginning of time, there was nothing.
-Or perhaps even less than that.
-Maybe *negative* nothing?
-But of course negative nothing is something, so maybe not.
-Or maybe there was already everything, but not something?
-In any event, at the instant of the *Big Bang* (with apologies to Sheldon *et al*), there was instantly something.
-It was the very first binary data.
-Nothing, then something.
-Zero then one.
-Off became on.
-Dark begat light.
-Up was different from down.
-In became relative to out.
-You get the picture.

-And so it began.
-Data began to accumulate at that very instant.

 Much of this preliminary section relies on work from a dated but still quite interesting article from *liquidinformation.org*.
 While quite compelling and thought-provoking, I don't agree with everything written there, but I was certainly stimulated by the piece.